taebow/fastapi-simple-login/README.md

 # fastapi-simple-login
-A fastapi simple user and login manager
+A fastapi simple user and login manager.